rcmakes/website-hugo/README.md

 ### Branch Naming Rules

-To keep track of who is working on what and avoid a cluttered namespace, use this format:
+To keep track of who is working on what and avoid cluttering our branch namespace, use your three letter initials followed by a `/` and then the branch name using [kebab case](http://wiki.c2.com/?KebabCase) (use hyphens to separate words).
+Remember, *no spaces!*

-##### OK:
+##### Examples:

 1. `ipn/update-calendar`
 2. `ajc/fix-dropdown-bug`
+3. `cjd/give-me-roblox-vbucks`

 ##### Not OK: